Two months ago, I bought a bed online. Nice design. Sturdy. Quick delivery. Overall, a very smooth experience. Until…

 Also, even though the fear of having your data sold to third parties was actually the least common reason for Americans to unsubscribe from a newsletter, a staggering 80% of Americans admit to being concerned that some companies sell their contact details to third parties.
 Interestingly, this fear was most common amongst people subscribed to 10+ newsletters (87%).

 Now, a particular type of automated email communications are the onboarding emails—the ones that explain how a product or service works once you’ve decided to use it.
+These onboarding emails can be seen as a type of welcome emails that introduces users to a new service or product.

 And, in general, Americans are quite fond of those.
 53% of respondents said they liked receiving onboarding emails.
 This view was, not surprisingly, most common amongst people employed in the Software/IT sector: 66% of them said they enjoyed onboarding emails.